HariniVS/LogicPillars/adrs/0005-architectural-characteristics.md

 * **Interoperability:**
-    * **Rationale:** The system needs to integrate with various external systems such as InterviewLogger, Calendar Hub, and other HR tools.
+    * **Rationale:** The system needs to integrate with various external systems such as InterviewLogger, Calendar System, and other HR tools.
 Interoperability ensures that the system can seamlessly exchange data and work effectively with these systems.
     * **Consequences:**
         * Seamless integration with existing systems, efficient data exchange, and streamlined